-Flowing from these responsibilities, PA conducts AML/CFT inspections to assess whether all of the major banks in the South African market have adequate and effective AML/CFT controls in place to comply with the requirements of FICA.
+Flowing from these responsibilities, the PA conducts AML/CFT inspections to assess whether all of the major banks in the South African market have adequate and effective AML/CFT controls in place to comply with the requirements of FICA.
 As part of its mandate the SARB through the PA may (and has in the past) imposed administrative sanctions and directives to implement remedial action on banks whose AML/CFT frameworks are found to have deficiencies.
 In this regard, in September 2019, SBSA was furnished with an administrative sanction in the amount of ZAR 30 million (ZAR 7.5 million of which is suspended for a period of three years), for not complying with suspicious and unusual transaction reporting deadlines prescribed by the regulations issued in terms of the FICA.
 This sanction was accompanied with a confirmation that there had been no indication that SBSA has facilitated any transactions involving money laundering or the financing of terrorism.
-SBSA remediated all inspection findings by the 31 December 2019 deadline, and has requested confirmation of closure from the PA.
+SBSA remediated all inspection findings by the 31 December 2019 deadline.
+SBSA received communication from the PA on 22 April 2021, acknowledging that SBSA had completed the remediation of the inspection findings, but reserving the right to test the effectiveness of enhancements as part of the next inspection of the AML/CTF framework.
 SBSA remains committed to complying with all its regulatory requirements.

-SBG and SBSA are committed to and supports global efforts to combat money laundering and terrorist financing.
-Consequently, SBG and SBSA have established and adopted policies and procedures to assist it to comply with money laundering and terrorist financing control requirements in each jurisdiction in which it operates and to ensure the recognition, investigation and reporting of suspicious activity to the relevant authorities.
-SBG and SBSA also continue to take measures to effect enhancements to its processes in order to address global AML/CFT risks.
+SBG and SBSA are committed to and support global efforts to combat money laundering and terrorist financing.
+Consequently, SBG and SBSA have established and adopted policies and procedures to assist them to comply with money laundering and terrorist financing control requirements in each jurisdiction in which they operate and to ensure the recognition, investigation and reporting of suspicious activity to the relevant authorities.
+SBG and SBSA also continue to take measures to effect enhancements to their processes, in order to address global ML/FT risks.